dy/sprae/r&d.md

 ### [x] TS doesn't allow arbitrary attributes on `<Script>` tag, but prefix (surprise!) is allowed. -> sprae.auto.js
   * Do we ever need UMD without autosprae?
   * let's add auto entry.

+## [ ] What's the best place for `untracked` to prevent faux root subscription in :with > :ref?

+  1. Whole sprae
+    - overkill-ish
+  2. Inside of :with

+  3. Each pre-eval call, :ref, :value
+    - doesn't generally save the issue

 ## [ ] Async effects init?